AdobeDocs/campaign.en/help/common/delivery/using/design-and-personalize.md

 * Correct **date formatting**: Adobe Campaign provides date formatting functions for the JavaScript templates and XSL stylesheets.
 [Learn more](formatting.md#date-display)

-* Usage of **authorized characters** in emails: the list of valid characters for email addresses is defined in the "XtkEmail_Characters" option.
-Learn how to access Campaign options [in this section](../../../v7/installation/using/configuring-campaign-options.md).
+* Usage of **authorized characters** in emails: the list of valid characters for email addresses is defined in the **XtkEmail_Characters** option.
+As an on-premise Campaign Classic v7 user, learn how to access Campaign options [in this section](../../../v7/installation/using/configuring-campaign-options.md).
 To correctly handle special characters, Adobe Campaign needs to be installed in Unicode.

 * Configuration of **Email Authentication**: make sure that the email headers contain the DKIM signature.
 DKIM (Domain Keys Identified Mail) authentication allows the receiving email server to verify that a message was indeed sent by the person or entity it claims it was sent by, and whether the message content was altered in between the time it was originally sent (and DKIM "signed") and the time it was received.
 This standard typically uses the domain in the From or Sender header.
-For more on this, refer to the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#authentication).
+For more on this, refer to the [Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#authentication).

 ### Responsive email design